 |Total Materials Collected

 Food waste also accounts for a major portion of trash collected on campus.
 The dining halls at BC compost this food waste, collecting over 300 tons in the 2014 Fiscal Year.

 Boston College is a single-stream recycling institution; meaning that all recyclables — including glass, plastic, aluminum, paper, and cardboard — are placed into a single bin.
 Eliminating the need to sort the materials makes recycling more user friendly.

-Did you know that you can recycle wire clothes hangers?
-Empty aerosol cans?
-Juice boxes?
+Did you know that you can recycle wire clothes hangers, empty aerosol cans, and juice boxes as well?